-Memory Views covers the Graphics Memory Interface, including memory interface functions, tiling, the physical graphics memory, memory types, common video and non-video surface formats, and other information related to the memory interface.
+Memory Views covers the Graphics Memory Interface, including memory interface functions, tiling, the physical graphics memory, page faults and error handling, memory types, common video and non-video surface formats, and other information related to the memory interface.

 Command Stream Programming describes the programming interfaces for Command Streamer, which manages the use of the 3D and Media pipelines.
 It performs switching between pipelines and forwarding command streams to the currently active pipeline.
 It also manages the allocation of the Unified Return Buffer (URB) and helps support the Constant URB Entry (CURBE) function.
 It includes the following topics: